alphagov/govuk-rfcs/rfc-057-default-values-for-application-secrets.md

 We discovered that the EFG application had 2 Devise configuration files in production.
 This is because it uses alphagov-deployment to copy configuration files into place during deployment.
 Each of these Devise configuration files had a `secret_key` value (one was in the public repo and used for development, the other was from alphagov-deployment).
 By luck, we were using the value of the `secret_key` which was not public (this was due to the order that Rails loaded the initializers).

-If we had been using the public value of the secret key this would have been a security incident for GOV.UK which may have resulted in all 3000 EFG users having their passwords reset.
+If we had been using the public value of the secret key this would have been a security incident for GOV.UK which would probably have resulted in all 3000 EFG users having their passwords reset.

 ## Proposal

 "Secrets" are defined as any values which would result in a security incident if disclosed.
-These can include, but are not limited to, cookie encryption seeds and password encryption seeds.
+These can include, but are not limited to, value

 ### Configuration